-These settings allow you to control end-user activity within Workspace Environment Management.
+These settings let you control user activities within Workspace Environment Management.

 These settings allow you to control the applications users are permitted to run by defining rules.
 This functionality is similar to Windows AppLocker.
 When you use Workspace Environment Management to manage Windows AppLocker rules, the agent processes (converts) Application Security tab rules into Windows AppLocker rules on the agent host.
 If you stop the agent processing rules, they are preserved in the configuration set and AppLocker continues running by using the last set of instructions processed by the agent.